Why use the Trusted Coach Directory?

 - European Mentoring and Coaching Council (EMCC)

-- International Institute of Coaching and Mentoring (IIC&M)
+- International Authority for Professional Coaching and Mentoring (IAPC&M)

 - Association for Professional Executive Coaching and Supervision (APECS)